ACEnglish/kanpig/README.md

 has example bed files for GRCh38.
 All regions not within the `--ploidy-bed` (or if no bed is provided) are assumed to be diploid.

 ### `--chunksize`
-Kanpig will build local variant graphs from windows of the genome.
-These windows are determined by making the maximum end position of an upstream window's variants at least `chunksize` base-pairs away from the next window's variants' minimum start position.
+Kanpig will build local variant graphs from groups of variants in a 'neighborhood'.
+These neighborhoods are determined by making the maximum end position of an upstream neighborhood's variants at least `chunksize` base-pairs away from the next neighborhood's variants' minimum start position.

 This chunksize also determines the region over which read pileups are generated.
-Only reads with at least `mapq` mapping quality, passing the `mapflag` filter, and which fully span the window are considered.
+Only reads with at least `mapq` mapping quality, passing the `mapflag` filter, and which fully span the neighborhood are considered.

 This is an important parameter because too small of a `chunksize` may not recruit distant read pileups which support variants.
-Similarly, too large of a value may create windows with many SVs which are also too large for reads to fully-span.
+Similarly, too large of a value may create long neighborhoods with many SVs which are also too large for reads to fully-span.

 ### `--sizemin` and `--sizemax`
 Variant sizes are determined by `abs(length(ALT) - length(REF))`.
 Genotypes of variants not within the size boundaries are set to missing (`./.`).